 -If you become drowsy, stop for a break, stretch your legs, and allow someone else to drive if that is a viable option.

 -Be flexible and patient in emergency situations.
 Things happen so you need to deal with them accordingly.

 Contact the personal injury lawyers at Peter Thompson & Associates if you have been injured in a Maine car accident.
-Voted best personal injury lawyer in Maine, contact our office in Portland or Bangor for a free and confidential appointment to discuss your rights.
+Voted best personal injury lawyer in Maine, contact our office in Portland or Bangor for a confidential appointment to discuss your rights.
 Call 1-800-804-2004